sdg002/AnyDotnetStuff/ci-cd-stages-demo/notes.md

 ```

-# Step-6-What do we with the pipeline artifacts?
+# What do we with the pipeline artifacts?

 You have the artifacts produced by the **Build** stage.
 What are the possible ways we might consume these artifacts in the Release stage ?